This post may contain affiliate links.

 Update: After our first few camping trips, we upgraded it to a 100amp-hour Battle Born Lithium Battery.

 Around the back is a bumper that houses a sewer hose, and our unit has two stabilizer jacks.
 There is also a freshwater tank fill.
 But most of the back of the trailer is taken up by the huge window.
 There are big windows on three sides toward the rear of the camper.

 On the curb/patio side of the camper there is a small storage area and the ability to check the water level of your fresh water tank.
 There is no fresh water gauge.
 If you want to see how much water you have, you just open this bay and look at the tank.

-Our Casita trailer also has the upgraded awning, outside shower, furnace, and a huge list of interior upgrades.
+Our Casita trailer also has an upgraded awning, outside shower, furnace, and a huge list of interior upgrades.
 The original owners ordered this little camper loaded up with just about every option, even a Casita cover (which has never been used).

 What is it like Inside our Casita Freedom Deluxe?

-Though this is a pre-owned, one year old RV, it is in like new condition because the first owners only used it three times.
-They never used the toilet, shower, furnace or many of the other features because they stayed at campgrounds and used campground facilities.
+Though this is a pre-owned, one-year-old RV, it is in like new condition because the first owners only used it three times.
+They never used the toilet, shower, furnace, or many of the other features because they stayed at campgrounds and used campground facilities.